AkashMedishetty/OSSAPCON2026-DEV/README.md

-# NeuroTrauma 2026 Conference Platform
+# OSSAPCON 2026 Conference Platform

-A comprehensive conference management platform built with Next.js 14, featuring user registration, payment processing, admin management, and email communications.
+A comprehensive conference management platform built with Next.js 14, featuring user registration, payment processing, admin management, and email communications for the Annual Conference of Orthopedic Surgeons Society of Andhra Pradesh.

 ## 🚀 Features